Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Where to hire Mountain bikes?

-Our nearest hire location is a small private company based near Lac Montbel, they offer one or many-day hire and have bikes suitable for all the family (including tow-behind attachments).
+We work with a small family business 'Velomondo' based near Lac Montbel, they offer one or many-day hire and have bikes suitable for all the family (including tow-behind attachments).
 Bikes can also be hired at cycle shops in Pamiers and Foix, these are ideally placed for you to take advantage of the nearby specialist VTT centres and also have bike racks available to attach to the car.